Using the Shared GPU Infrastructure

 IdentityFile ~/path/to/you/private/key

-1. Then you can finally connect to your host by running CMD + SHIFT + P > Remote-SSH: Connect to Host and selecting your HostName.
-After that you will be prompted for your password.
-After that you are connected to the workstation! img
+Then you can finally connect to your host by running CMD + SHIFT + P > Remote-SSH: Connect to Host and selecting your HostName.

 TMUX